vhive-serverless/vSwarm/tools/profiler/README.md

 python3 main.py profile
 ```

 The functions to be profiled are stored in an input JSON file named `config.json` by default(the user can utilize `-config` or `--config_file` to change this argument).
 The standard structure of this file is a list of json objects: a list of `predeployment-commands`, `postdeployment-commands` and `yaml-location`.
+A compressed config file consisting of all the functions that can currently be profiled in the vSwarm suite has been provided.

 An example input file can look like this:
 ```json